daradona10/milestone-project1/README.md

    * The user can read from some of our team members of what it means to them to be working in the fitness industry.

-   * Classes: The user can see what fitness classes are available, what time it is on at and what day it takes place and they can also have a quick look at the progress bars to see whether they prefer to focus on strenght, cario, holistic or fitness type classes etc.
+   * Classes: The user can see what fitness classes are available, what time it is on at and what day it takes place and they can also have a quick look at the progress bars to see whether they prefer to focus on strenght, cardio, holistic or fitness type classes etc.

    * The class timetable can be viewed on a smaller device by scrolling across with their fingers and navigating up and down.